Not Too Late to Reach Your Teens

 Paul J. Bucknell

-Part 5/5 of "Not Too Late to Reach your Teens (Applying the Solutions - Part 2)" guides the parents on how to put a new vision for the renewed parent/child relationship between themselves and their teens.
+Part 5/5 of "Not Too Late to Reach your Teens (Applying the Solutions - Part 2)" guides parents on how to create a new vision for a renewed parent-child relationship with their teens.

 (3) Instruction on new parent-child relationship

 Real change can begin when one side takes down their wall.
-The reason for this is now love can begin to cross over that barrier.
-It might take time before the child acknowledges your love, but the wait is worth it.
-Your relationship with that child now has become very important to you as it should be.
+The reason for this is that love can begin to cross over that barrier.
+It might take time for the child to acknowledge your love, but the wait is worth it.
+Your relationship with that child has now become very important to you, as it should be.
 We want to explore now how to begin building a good parent-child relationship.

 Don’t be surprised if doing this feels funny.
 After all, you have not done this for a long time, if ever.
 Don’t make decisions according to how you feel.
 This is how you got into a bad situation.
 You do what is right because God calls you to it.
 You might need to remind yourself of this regularly for a while.
 Simply pray, “Lord, you know I used to live by what I felt was right.
 I made a lot of bad decisions.
 But now I want to live by what you want.
 Please help me to know and do what you want.
 Amen.”

 It is important that God’s principles are continually on our minds.
-Take that list of sins and on an other piece of paper write, across from the list of sins, a couple of practical things we could do.
-Each of these things would be opposite to what we have formerly done.
+Take that list of sins and, on another piece of paper, write, across from it, a couple of practical things we could do.
+Each of these things would be the opposite of what we have done before.
 For example,

 Before: Yelled and didn’t talk to our child when he refused to listen to me.
 Now: Gently call or make a time in the future where you will talk.